Last updated 29th May 2026.

 This is great if you are trying new offers in your ad text or just want to stop competitors seeing exactly what you’re bidding on.

-If you have lots of people in your business who might be actively searching for terms which trigger your ads, you could consider blocking your own internal IP addresses so you don’t generate unnecessary impressions which could damage your Quality Score.
+If you have lots of people in your business who might be actively searching for terms which trigger your ads, you could consider blocking your own internal IP addresses so you don’t generate unnecessary impressions which could damage your Quality Score and performance.

 Google Analytics Bid Adjustments Report